SapienzaNLP/ita-bench/README.md

 > [!NOTE]
 > All the datasets are available on [🤗 Hugging Face Datasets](https://huggingface.co/collections/sapienzanlp/italian-benchmarks-for-llms-66337ca59e6df7d7d4933896)!

-The datasets are divided into two main categories:
+The datasets are divided into three main categories:
 1. 🌐 **Translations**: These datasets are translations of existing English datasets into Italian.
 They are used to evaluate the performance of LLMs on tasks that have been previously studied in the English language, allowing for a direct comparison between models trained on different languages.
     - **Pros**: Translations allow for a direct comparison between models trained on different languages
     - **Cons**: Translations may introduce biases or errors that are not present in the original dataset